kylelange/pizza-shoppe/pizza-shoppe/README.md

 FIVE:  The program will be able to store, calculate, and display multiple orders.
   * _Input: One large olive pizza + one small mushroom pizza.
   * _Output: 16 + 8 = $24.

+SIX: The program will allow he user to delete an order.
+  * _Input: One large olive pizza + one small mushroom pizza.
+  * _Output: One large olive pizza.

 ### License